Feature #19972

 I have made sure the test suite is green with this configuration.
 Although I am still not really convinced about the workaround I have put in place for the last remaining test failures:

-Updated by martinemde (Martin Emde) 12 months ago
+Updated by martinemde (Martin Emde) about 1 year ago

 I like the proposal, and wanted to comment about naming.